Vinyl-Depository/landing-page/README.md

 # Landing Page
 ### _Vinyl Depository_

 Landing page for Vinyl depository.
-This repository contains both backend and frontend code, using Next.js farmework.
+This repository contains both backend and frontend code, using Next.js framework.

 - CI with github action
 - CD with AWS